EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 value of the `post_logout_redirect_uri` must be defined in the **Valid Redirect URIs** of the Service configuration in the EGI Federation Registry.

+The **Token Introspection** is available to all the clients that are using any authentication method (`client_secret_basic`, `client_secret_post`, `client_secret_jwt` or `private_key_jwt`) (Confidential Clients) to the Token Endpoint.
+Public Clients (clients that do not use any authentication method) will not be able to get a successful response from the Introspection Endpoint.
+Saying that, the "Introspection" option in the EGI Federation Registry will be removed.

 If you are **not** using PKCE (Proof Key for Code Exchange), please make sure to **disable** the "PKCE Code Challenge Method" in the Service configuration in [EGI Federation Registry](https://aai.egi.eu/federation), otherwise you will get